Covid 19 Fire Safety Update

 Community Smoke Alarm Scheme

-If you wish to avail of this scheme you can inform a member of your local community group/organisation who can in turn contact the Fire Service on your behalf.
-Following assessment of applications a member of the fire service will then be in contact with the group to arrange delivery of smoke alarms.
+If you wish to avail of this scheme you can inform a member of your local community group/organisation who can, in turn, contact the Fire Service on your behalf.
+Following an assessment of applications, a member of the fire service will then be in contact with the group to arrange the delivery of smoke alarms.

-Click the Following link to download Community Smoke Alarm Scheme Application form.
+Click the following link to download the Community Smoke Alarm Scheme Application form.

 Further information can be requested from Cork County Fire Service at firstname.lastname@example.org or from the following Divisional offices:

 - Cork County Fire Service HQ (County Hall Campus), Tel: (021) 4304077